Chamunda

 She is also one of the chief Yoginis, a group of sixty-four or eighty-one Tantric goddesses, who are attendants of the warrior goddess Parvati.
 The name is a combination of Chanda and Munda, two demons whom Chamunda killed.
 She is closely associated with Mahakali or Durga.

 The goddess is often portrayed as residing in cremation grounds or near holy fig trees.
 The goddess is worshipped by ritual animal sacrifices along with offerings of wine.
 The practice of animal sacrifices has become less common with Vaishnavite influences.

 Origins

 Ramakrishna Gopal Bhandarkar claims that Chamunda was originally a tribal goddess, worshipped by the tribals of the Vindhya mountains range in central India.
 These tribes were known to offer goddesses animal as well as human sacrifices along with liquor.
 These methods of worship were retained in Tantric worship of Chamunda, after its assimilation into mainstream Hinduism.
-He proposes the fierce nature of this goddess is due to her association with Rudra (Shiva), identified with the fire god Agni at times.
+He proposes the fierce nature of this goddess is due to her association with Rudra or (Shiva), identified with the fire god Agni at times.
 Wangu also backs the theory of the tribal origins of the goddess.

 Iconography

+In early representations of Chamunda, she is given a ferocious visage, but with a feminine figure and elegant features.
+However, in later representations she is generally depicted as a skeletal old women wearing an elephant or tiger hide.
+She is shown to have sunken eyes, dishevelled hair.